-- 1. A network of retail pharmacies nationwide where you can obtain prescription drugs for your immediate short-term needs, such as an antibiotic to treat an infection. - 2.
-Express Scripts Home Delivery through which you may save money by having your maintenance and preventive drugs delivered by mail.
+- A network of retail pharmacies nationwide where you can obtain prescription drugs for your immediate short-term needs, such as an antibiotic to treat an infection. - Express Scripts Home Delivery through which you may save money by having your maintenance and preventive drugs delivered by mail.

-You will pay a deductible, as shown on page 38, for drugs purchased at a retail pharmacy before the Plan will pay benefits.
+You will pay a deductible, as shown on page 40, for drugs purchased at a retail pharmacy before the Plan will pay benefits.
 You will never pay more than the cost of the drug.

-ChoicePlan 100 and 500, Out-of-Area Health Plan High Deductible Health Plan- Basic and Premier 4 Hawaii Health Plan Deductible Applies to drugs purchased at a retail pharmacy \$100 per person/\$200 family maximum (prescription drug deductible) Basic: individual \$2,100 network/ \$3,100 out of network; family \$4,200 network/ \$6,200 out of network Premier: individual/\$1,200 network/\$2,400 out of network; family \$2,400 network/ \$4,800 out of network \$50 per person/\$100 family maximum Copayment for up to a 34-day supply at a network pharmacy after you meet your deductible Generic drug 5 Preferred or formulary drug Non-preferred or non-formulary drug 3 You may have the same prescription filled up to three times at a retail pharmacy.
-On the fourth fill, you will pay 100% of the cost of the medication. \$10 \$20 50% of the cost of the drug with a minimum payment of \$40 to a maximum of \$100 after \$50/\$100 deductible Copayment for a 90-day supply through the Express Scripts Home Delivery program (no deductible to meet) 6 Generic drug Preferred or formulary drug Non-preferred or non-formulary drug Benefits at an out-of-network \$75 50% of the cost of the drug with a minimum payment of \$125 to a maximum of \$375 \$25 \$50 50% of the cost of the drug with a minimum payment of \$100 to a maximum of \$250 reimbursement.
-Copayment for a 30-day supply of specialty medication through the CuraScript Specialty Pharmacy or at a retail network pharmacy (no deductible to meet if purchased through CuraScript)6 Generic drug Preferred or formulary drug Non-preferred or non-formulary drug \$5 \$30 50% of the cost of the drug with a minimum payment of \$50 to a maximum of \$150 after deductible \$10 \$20 50% of the cost of the drug with a minimum payment of \$40 to a maximum of \$100 after \$50/\$10
+PRESCRIPTION DRUG PROC GRAM AT A GLANCE ChoicePlan 100 and 500 High Deductible Health Plan- Basic and Premier 12 Hawaii Health Plan Deductible Applies to drugs purchased at a retail pharmacy \$100 per person/\$200 family maximum (prescription drug deductible) Basic: individual \$2,100 network/ \$3,100 out of network; family \$4,200 network/ \$6,200 out of network Premier: individual/\$1,200 network/\$2,400 out of network; family \$2,400 network/ \$4,800 out of network \$50 per person/\$100 family maximum Copayment for up to a 34-day supply at a network pharmacy after you meet your deductible Generic drug 13 Preferred or formulary drug 14 Non-preferred or non-formulary drug \$5 \$30 50% of the cost of the drug with a n to a maximum of \$150 after you med \$10 \$20 50% of the cost of the drug with a minimum payment of \$40 to a maximum of \$100 after \$50/\$100 deductible You may have the same prescription filled up to three times at a retail pharmacy.
+On the fourth fill, you will pay 100% of the cost of the medication.
+Copayment for a 90-day supply through the Express Scripts Home Delivery program (no deductible to meet) Generic drug13 Preferred or formulary drug14 Non-preferred or non-formulary drug \$12.50 \$75 50% of the cost of the drug with a n to a maximum of \$375 \$25 \$50 50% of the cost of the drug with a minimum payment of \$100 to a maximum of \$250 Benefits at an out-of-network pharmacy 50% of your cost after you meet the e deductible; you must file a claim for reimbursement.
+Copayment for a 30-day supply of specialty medication through the CuraScript Specialty Pharmacy or at a retail network pharmacy (no deductible to meet if purchased through CuraScript) Generic drug13 Preferred or formulary drug14 Non-preferred or non-formulary drug \$5 \$30 50% of the cost of the drug with a n to a maximum of \$150 after you med \$10 \$20 50% of the cost of the drug with a minimum payment of \$40 to a maximum of \$100 after \$50/\$100 deductible

-In the High Deductible Health Plan, you must meet your combined medical/prescription drug deductible before the Plan will pay benefits except for certain preventive drugs.
-For a list of these preventive medications, call Express Scripts at 1-800-227-8338 or visit http://www.express-scripts.com.
+12 In the High Deductible Health Plan, you must meet your combined medical/prescription drug deductible before the Plan will pay benefits except for certain preventive drugs.
+For a list of these preventive drugs, call Express Scripts at 1-800-227-8338 or visit www.express-scripts.com.
 Your cost for these preventive medications is the applicable copayment or coinsurance, which will count toward your out-of-pocket maximum.
-See medical chart on page 24 for the out-of-pocket maximums.
+See table on pages 26-27 for the out-of-pocket maximums.

-5The use of generic equivalents whenever possible (through both the retail and Express Scripts Home Delivery programs) is more cost-effective.
+13The use of generic equivalents whenever possible (through both the retail and Express Scripts Home Delivery programs) is more cost-effective.
 Ask your medical professional about this distinction.